reactuate/reactuate-events/README.md

 Reactuate Events uses an **experimental** ES7 feature of [asynchronous functions](https://tc39.github.io/ecmascript-asyncawait/) to reduce the complexity of this problem.
 Instead of connecting disjoint pieces, one can write a sequential event handling function.

+This library's benefit comes at the expense of a somewhat reduced utility of hot code replacement (if you use it), since your asynchronous processor function won't change midway.
+That said, the functionality provided by such functions often implies changes to state management in the component, or change in logic, which would often require a reload anyway.

 *Please note that this is an extremely early prototype, bugs are very likely and the API* **will** *change.*

 ## Enabling Events